Johncci/rock-paper-scissors-lizard-spock-game/README.md

 ## <U>**Introduction**</U>
 I first became aware of this game when I viewed it on an episode of the american comedy show 'The Big Bang Theory'.
 The game is based on the original game of chance named Rock, Paper, Scissors.
 This game adds two extra options named 'lizard' and 'spock'.
 Each image is assigned a hand signal which represents the option the user chooses.
 Each option can either win, lose or draw depending on the option the opponent chooses.
 It is essentially a simple game of chance.
 The website I have created allows the user to play against a bot until a winning score is reached and then restart and play again if they choose to do so.
-The target audience for this game are the millions of people who have watched the show 'The big Bang Theory'.
+The target audience for this game are the millions of people who have watched the show 'The Big Bang Theory'.
 The idea of playing the game that is described in the show has illicited a positive response in my experience and this is my motivation to create my own version of this game.
 To view the full website please click on the following link displayed below.

 ![Am I responsive website image](assets/images/am-i-responsive.png)